Customer Loyalty

 Nevertheless, many businesses, both B2B and B2C, don’t use advocacy to its full potential.
 In part, this is due to the widespread misconception that advocacy should be left to the customers.
 However, advocacy is something that businesses themselves must plan for.
 This is yet another excellent reason to launch a loyalty programme.

-"Set up a loyalty programme to reward advocates.
+"Set up a loyalty and referral programme to reward advocates.
 Brands at the very least should offer bonus points.
 After all, word-of-mouth is quite the customer acquisition machine.
 Over 84% of customers trust referrals from friends and family over traditional ads."

 What type of loyalty programme drives advocacy loyalty?